nyu-cs2590/nlp-notes/index.md

 Specific applications include text classification, constituent parsing, semantic parsing, and generation.

 ### Prerequisites
-Students are expected to have solid mathematic background and programming skills.
+Students are expected to have solid mathematics background and programming skills.

 - Probability, statistics, linear algebra (DS-GA.1002, MATH-UA.140, MATH-UA.235)
 - Algorithms and data structure (CSCI-UA.102)
-- Basic knowlege in machine learning (DS-GA.1003, CSCI-UA.0473) will be helpful
+- Basic knowledge in machine learning (DS-GA.1003, CSCI-UA.0473) will be helpful

 ### Resources
 **Textbook:** There is no required textbook.
 Course notes/slides should be sufficient.